Peter Jok: Northern Arizona Suns (2017–2019)

-After being undrafted for the 2017 NBA draft, Jok played for the New Orleans Pelicans in Las Vegas during the 2017 NBA Summer League.
+After being undrafted for the 2017 NBA draft, Jok played for the New Orleans Pelicans during the 2017 NBA Summer League.
 He recorded around nine points per game in three games with the Pelicans.
 On 22 September 2017, Jok signed a partially guaranteed deal with the Phoenix Suns.
-He was waived by Phoenix before playing a single game with them on 11 October 2017.
-He was called up by the Northern Arizona Suns as an affiliate player on 24 October 2017.
-Jok made his professional debut on 4 November 2017, playing in only 8 minutes of action and recording a single rebound in a 126–118 loss to the Agua Caliente Clippers.
+He was waived by Phoenix before playing a single game with them on 11 October.
+He was called up by the Northern Arizona Suns as an affiliate player on 24 October.
+Jok made his professional debut on 4 November, playing in only eight minutes of action and recording a single rebound in a 126–118 loss to the Agua Caliente Clippers.
 Jok averaged 4.9 points, 2.2 rebounds, and 0.7 assists per game with Northern Arizona.

-In the first game of the 2018-19 season, Jok had a double-double with 19 points on 7-of-13 shooting, 10 rebounds and two assists in a 118-108 loss to the Santa Cruz Warriors.
+In the first game of the 2018–19 NBA G League season, Jok had a double-double with 19 points on 7-of-13 shooting, 10 rebounds and two assists in a 118–108 loss to the Santa Cruz Warriors.

 Cholet Basket (2019–2020)

-On 17 July 2019, Jok signed with Cholet Basket of the LNB Pro A. He averaged 10.2 points, 3.1 rebounds and 1.2 assists per game.
+On 17 July 2019, Jok signed with Cholet Basket of the French LNB Pro A. He averaged 10.2 points, 3.1 rebounds and 1.2 assists per game.